zachealy1/messaging-service-di/README.md

 - **Dependency Injection**: Allows for flexible swapping of service implementations without modifying the core application logic.
 - **Modular Messaging Services**: Separates email and SMS functionalities, supporting domestic and international communication.
-- **Interfaces for Flexibility**: Utilizes interfaces for message sending and receiving, enabling the implementation of different communication protocols or services.
+- **Interfaces for Flexibility**: Utilises interfaces for message sending and receiving, enabling the implementation of different communication protocols or services.

 ## Getting Started